REPRESENTS history as a discipline and historians as a group.

 Black Historians Conference

-Why are there are so few history students and teachers of African and Caribbean heritage?
-The History Matters conference will address this important question, Wolfson Room, IHR, 25 April.
+The History Matters conference will examine why there are so few history students and teachers of African and Caribbean heritage.
+Wolfson Room, IHR, 25 April.
 READ MORE.

 Videos of RHS Lectures